 File Integrity Monitoring Requirements for PCI-DSS v4.0 Compliance

-The goal of compliance is to reduce data breach risk and also functions as another reason for you to get serious with file integrity monitoring.
+The goal of compliance is to reduce data breach risk, and it is another reason to get serious with file integrity monitoring.
 The PCI-DSS 4.0 compliance standard, comprised of 12 core security areas to protect cardholder data, is one of these.

 In terms of file integrity monitoring, the PCI-DSS specifies the following requirements: